anthrax3/0-stor/benchmark/README.md

 Example of a time plot report Markdown file can be found [here](assets/example_report/timeplots.md).

+The example reports are generated using the example config that can be found [here](assets/example_orchestrator_config.yaml).

-The profiling results can be found in the `profile_information` sub-folder.
+If profiling was enabled, the profiling results can be found in the `profile_information` sub-folder.

 Examples of generated figures for report.md:
 ![Fig](assets/fig1.png)